vrivesmolina/github_events_analysis/README.md

 The data chosen for this project corresponds to January 2022 and they can be accessed through https://www.githubarchive.org/.

+### Branches
+The first branch that was created in this repository was there just to get started.
+The `master` branch has been created in order to hold this `README` file.

+The procedure to follow is the usual: create a new feature branch every time you want to add a feature to the code and go through the PR process.

 ### How do I run the code?